Website terms and conditions template: marketplace for goods; buyer side

 - Miscellaneous legal matters to protect your business

-- Over 3,000 words of drafting notes to help you
+Additionally, there are over 3,000 words of drafting notes to help you edit the document to your precise requirements.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.